iwe-org/iwe/README.md

 ### Search

 Search is one of the key features.
-IWE, creates all possible document paths by considering the [Block-reference](ndjveztj)'s structure.
+IWE, creates all possible document paths by considering the block-references structure.
 This means it can come up with lists like:

 ```
 Readme - Features